-Coursework: Exercise sheets for each tutorial are available from Tuesday of the preceding week.
-You should complete these during the week, and bring your solutions to the tutorial for discussion; if your work is online, bring a printout.
+Exercises: Each tutorial has an associated sheet of exercises.
+You should complete these during the week, and bring your solutions to the tutorial for discussion.

-There is also a more substantial written assignment based on previous exam questions, which will be marked by your course tutor.
-To see an example, you can download last year's assignment and some notes for students explaining the solutions.
+Coursework: As well as the weekly tutorial exercises there is a more substantial written assignment based on previous exam questions, which will be marked by your course tutor.

 |Start||Semester 2 Week 7||Thursday 6 March||Sheet available from course web page|

 |Submit||Semester 2 Week 9||Thursday 20 March||Submission by 4pm to box outside ITO|

 |Return||Semester 2 Week 11||31 March – 2 April||Work returned in tutorials|